Subscribe via Email

 Tag Archives: Cass-Sunstein

-I’ve been reading Opening Up Education.
+By Michael FeldsteinMore Posts (1021) I’ve been reading Opening Up Education.
 So far, I’m impressed.
-It’s hard to get all the articles in a collection like this to be consistent, coherent, and equally interesting, but the editors seem to have managed to do just that. … Continue reading
+It’s hard to get all the articles in a collection like this to be consistent, coherent, and equally interesting, but the editors seem to have … Continue reading

-Stephen Downes’ new column on e-Learn does a great job of showing that solving the informational cascade problem is more challenging than I had presented it to be in my own article on the topic.
-In fact, his own analysis … Continue reading
+By Michael FeldsteinMore Posts (1021) Stephen Downes’ new column on e-Learn does a great job of showing that solving the informational cascade problem is more challenging than I had presented it to be in my own article on the topic. … Continue reading

-If you liked my article on informational cascades then you will probably want to read Cass Sunstein’s Why Societies Need Dissent.
-Sunstein, a law professor at the University of Chicago, writes in detail about the impact of informational cascades on … Continue reading
+By Michael FeldsteinMore Posts (1021) If you liked my article on informational cascades then you will probably want to read Cass Sunstein’s Why Societies Need Dissent.
+Sunstein, a law professor at the University of Chicago, writes in detail about the … Continue reading